 WIL is becoming increasingly popular as evidence for its benefits continues to grow.
 Subsequently, universities and educational providers are becoming increasingly required to ensure that students are workforce ready upon graduation.

-Employers today are seeking graduates who not only have the knowledge and technical skills needed to do their jobs, but key 21st century skills such as problem solving, creativity, and the ability to collaborate,manage diversity and ambiguity.
-These are not skills that can be easily taught in a classroom, they can only be acquired through authentic, real-world learning experiences.
+Companies today are seeking graduates who not only have the knowledge needed to do their jobs, but key 21st-century skills such as problem-solving, creativity, and the ability to collaborate, manage diversity and ambiguity.
+These are not skills that can be easily taught in a classroom, they can only be acquired through authentic learning experiences.

 Practera’s experiential learning platform effortlessly links students with real-world work experiences, at scale.
-We deliver work integrated learning across a wide range of categories, including internships, team projects, mentoring, work simulations and more.
-Our award winning, impactful and engaging programs are intentionally designed for successful online delivery.
-Our programs use integrated assessment, real-world feedback, and performance tracking which are backed by research and intended to facilitate top-quality online program delivery.
-This enables the ongoing delivery of industry leading experiential learning programs, regardless of restrictions related to COVID-19.
+We deliver work-integrated learning across a wide range of categories, including internships, team projects, mentoring, work simulations and more.
+Our award-winning, impactful and engaging programs are intentionally designed for successful online delivery.
+Our programs use integrated assessment, feedback, and performance tracking which are backed by research and intended to facilitate top-quality online program delivery.
+This enables the ongoing delivery of industry-leading experiential learning programs, regardless of restrictions related to COVID-19.

-Whether you’re providing programs onsite or online, our user-friendly, innovative platform fosters quality learning and helps students gain real-world employability skills that prepare them for their future careers and the future of work.
+Whether you’re providing programs on-site or online, our user-friendly, innovative platform fosters quality learning and helps students gain real-world employability skills that prepare them for their careers and future work.

 How Does WIL Benefit Students?

-For many students, higher education involves gaining the necessary skills to be ready for the future of work.
-However, the jobs available today require more than just theoretical or discipline specific knowledge.
-Students need to graduate with a diverse skill set, ready to apply their knowledge to any new context.
-This type of experiential program provides effective learning opportunities in which students can apply their theoretical knowledge in a real, professional work situation and also develop vital skills like leadership and collaboration.
+For many students, higher education involves gaining the necessary skills to be ready for future work placements.
+However, the jobs available today require more than just theoretical or discipline-specific knowledge.
+Graduates need a diverse skill set, ready to apply their knowledge to any new context.
+This type of experiential program provides effective learning opportunities in which students are able to apply their theoretical knowledge in a real, professional work situation and also develop vital skills like leadership and collaboration.
 By participating in WIL programs, students can boost their employment prospects, be introduced to a network of peers and helpful industry contacts, and better support their transition from study to career.